sudhirpratapyadav/unity_ros_lidar_3d/README.md

 - A Point Cloud publisher publish the generated point cloud to 'point_cloud' topic.
 It aslo publish the pose (position and orientation) of the laser_scanner to 'laser_scan_pose'.

  ### Notes
- -This package is in ROS2 meaning unity scripts in this are written for ROS2, so if you will select ROS1 in unity (in [ROS-TCP-Connector](https://github.com/Unity-Technologies/ROS-TCP-Connector)) it will show compilation error.
+ - This package is in ROS2 meaning unity scripts in this are written for ROS2, so if you will select ROS1 in unity (in [ROS-TCP-Connector](https://github.com/Unity-Technologies/ROS-TCP-Connector)) it will show compilation error.
 By default ROS2 is selected but if you want to run this in ROS1 you have to modify scripts accordingly.
  - Please do read how unity-ros framework works.
 [ROS Unity Hub](https://github.com/Unity-Technologies/Unity-Robotics-Hub) [ROS Unity Integration](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/README.md)
  - User can edit xacro file and then generate urdf from it.
 And import new urdf into the unity to try different robot.
  - User can edit all parameters either from unity script or from panel.